 Older children can read a Bible verse or story.
 They can also plan a family worship program.
 Make room for interactive worship so your children can be involved and engaged.

 When our girls were little, we used to give them each a night to plan the worship.
 They would often write out little programs, choose songs, Bible verses to read, and pick the story.
 Giving them the ownership of planning the time helped them enjoy the experience.

 Take turns leading out so that you can model family worship to your kids, but then allow your children to take turns as well.
 Start by giving them a part to plan or do.
-Perhaps you have a worship idea box or basket and you write your ideas on cards.
+Create a family worship idea box or basket and you write your ideas on cards.
 Each night someone could choose a card.

 You could also do this with songs that your family knows.
 Write down the titles so that you don’t end up singing the same song every single night.